SAML single sign-on for Atlassian Data Center applications

 Security Assertion Markup Language (SAML) is an XML-based data format that allows a service to exchange authorization data with an identity provider (IdP).
 The most common use case is allowing a user to sign in to multiple software applications using the same authentication details, usually a username and password.
 This is referred to as single sign-on (SSO).

-Atlassian provides the SAML for Atlassian Data Center add-on that allows the following applications to connect to an IdP to provide SSO for your users:
+Atlassian provides the SSO 2.0 app that allows the following applications to connect to an IdP to provide SSO for your users:

 - Bitbucket Data Center 4.10

 SSO 2.0 only handles authentication.
 Application access and any required authorizations, such as ensuring that users belong to the appropriate groups/roles and have the necessary permissions, should be configured in the user directory and/or the application itself.

 Once you have installed the SAML SSO 2.0, the solution should work with any identity provider implementing the SAML 2.0 Web Browser SSO Profile, using the HTTP POST binding.
 Alternatively it allows you to delegate authentication to Crowd.

 We currently perform tests with the following identity providers (IdP):

 - Microsoft Active Directory (using ADFS 3.0)

 Once you've installed SSO 2.0, you need to decide if you want your users to log in to JIRA using Crowd or an identity provider of your choice.
 Then you'll need to configure your Data Center and your IdP to provide single sign-on (SSO) for your users.